-Trump to meet with Southwest Flight 1380 crew, passengers
+Trump meets with Southwest Flight 1380 crew, passengers

-President Donald Trump is set to meet with crewmembers and passengers from Southwest Airlines Flight 1380 at the White House Tuesday afternoon, after the flight was forced to make an emergency landing last month when an engine exploded.
+President Donald Trump met with crewmembers and passengers who took swift action to assist during an in-flight emergency on Southwest Airlines Flight 1380 at the White House Tuesday afternoon, offering his personal thanks and praise for their heroism.

 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

+"The actions of the crew and passengers of Southwest flight 1380 show the great character of our nation.
+We are very, very proud of them," the president said seated at his desk in the Oval Office, flanked by the crew and passengers.

+Flight 1380 was forced to make an emergency landing in Philadelphia last month after an engine exploded in-flight.

-Pilot Tammie Jo Shults, who has been widely praised as a hero for remaining calm under pressure in safely landing the plane carrying hundreds of passengers following the engine explosion, along with the crew who supported her, are among those expected for the Oval Office meeting.
+Pilot Tammie Jo Shults, who has been widely praised as a hero for remaining calm under pressure in safely landing the plane carrying hundreds of passengers following the engine explosion, was among those honored in the Oval Office meeting, along with the crew who supported her.

+"Captain Shults, I especially want to commend you for the life-saving actions.
+Everybody is talking about it, they’re still talking about it, they’ll be talking about it for a long time," the president said.
+"I understand you were one of the first women ever to fly tactical fighter aircraft in the United States Navy.
+You drew from years of training and safety and you knew how to land that plane.
+We salute you and every member of this crew."

 One passenger, Jennifer Riordan, was killed when shrapnel from the engine explosion broke the window next to her seat.
 Riordan, who was partially sucked out of the plane, was pulled back inside the cabin by other passengers.

+"Our hearts break for the family of the passenger who tragically lost her life, Jennifer Riordan," the president said.
+"We send prayers to Jennifer's husband and their two beautiful young children and we ask God to help the family close as they grieve the loss of a loving wife and mother.
+I have seen so much about Jennifer and she looks, she must have been a fantastic woman.
+Really a fantastic woman."

-The passengers who tried to rescue her and offer immediate medical attention will also be at the White House to receive the president's personal recognition.
+The passengers who tried to rescue her and offer immediate medical attention were also at the White House to receive the president's personal recognition.
 They include firefighter Andrew Needum, ranch worker Tim McGinty, and nurse Peggy Phillips.

-The White House said the president will offer his thanks and praise to the visitors for their heroic actions during the in-flight emergency.

-“President Trump will welcome the crewmembers and passengers from Southwest Airlines Flight 1380 to the Oval Office.
-He will thank the crewmembers who safely landed the damaged flight, and meet with the passengers who heroically assisted their fellow passengers," White House deputy press secretary Lindsay Walters said in a statement.
+The full list of crew and passengers who met with the president:

 Flight Crew: Tammie Jo Shults, Southwest Airlines Captain Darren Ellisor, Southwest Airlines First Officer Rachel Fernheimer, Southwest Airlines Flight Attendant Seanique Mallory, Southwest Airlines Flight Attendant Kathryn Sandoval, Southwest Airlines Flight Attendant